tap349/tap349.github.io/_posts/2016-11-12-phoenix-notes.md

 categories: [phoenix]
 ---

-Phoenix notes - extracts from different books (primarily from "Programming Phoenix" by Dave Thomas).
+Phoenix notes (mostly based on "Programming Phoenix" by Chris McCord).

 <!-- more -->